-You can sample some of my academic writing on this site, at Olivet Digital Commons, and at Academia.edu.
+You can sample some of my academic articles and papers on this site, on PhilPapers, at Olivet Digital Commons, and Academia.edu.